CTI Committee

 Clare Parsons

 Clare works as a paediatric Speech & Language Therapist in Belfast.
 She became involved with CTI after shadowing a VSO clinic in Uganda as a student and has made two trips to Mexico to support the SLT service in a school for children with cerebral palsy.
+More recently, she has been involved with the support of AAC development in Cambodia.

 charlie